Phyla and Moondragon reuniting. Shame it all goes to hell not even a few months later.

 And all the while, Rocket is yelling at him to get back in his pod, panicked at the thought of Peter dying senselessly.

-The Guardians — minus Groot, who is pretty much firewood at that point — grabbing hands with Peter as he holds the Infinity Gem in order to split the power and help each other survive.
+The Guardians — minus Groot, who is firewood at that point — grabbing hands with Peter as he holds the Infinity Gem in order to split the power and help each other survive.

 Including Groot.
 He comes back from even the tiniest twig.
 Rocket was holding one of Groot's twigs, splitting the power by 5.
 Rocket's grief over the "death" of his friend saved a planet.